 Why buy an expensive device if I can just use that same therapeutic technique myself?

 Well, the company offered me a device to review.
-Confident that they could convert from the crowd of skeptics.
+Confident that they could convert me from the crowd of skeptics.

-- Meditation enhancer
+- Meditation enhancement

 - Pre-workout booster

 Unlike the other fancy wearables I use, Apollo promised to do more than passively monitor my biometrics.

 This device claims to increase HRV, boost cognition, accelerate recovery, alleviate insomnia and improve sleep, and even deepen meditation.

 Today, I’m giving you the most comprehensive, data-driven, honest Apollo Neuroscience review on the internet.
 By the end, you’ll know if this anti-stress device delivers on its claims, or is just another designer “mood” bracelet.

 Born in the University of Pittsburgh neuroscience lab, Dr. David Rabin MD, PhD, and Dr. Greg Siegle PhD designed a tech-infused wearable that revolutionized the science of stress management through patented haptic technology.